romainl/idiomatic-vimrc/README.md

 - Don't forget the `abort` to let your function abort early in case of errors.
 - Custom functions must start with an uppercase character.
 - See `:help user-functions`.
+- As mentioned above, keeping one's custom functions under `$HOME/.vim/autoload/` can be a good idea.

 Example: